 You want to have just the right amount of mayonnaise mixed in such that the filling isn’t too hard or soft, so adjust the quantity of mayonnaise as needed.
 The filling should have structure and hold the shape when it’s piped into the egg whites.

-To get the filling to be fluffier, you can use a food processor to break up the yolks or push the yolks through a mesh sieve with the back of a spoon.
+To make the filling fluffier, you can use a food processor to break up the yolks or push the yolks through a mesh sieve with the back of a spoon.

-Make sure that you taste the filling and adjust the seasonings to taste.
+Make sure that you taste the egg yolk mixture and adjust the seasonings to taste.
+Add more salt and pepper, wasabi, or even add some chopped scallions for more flavor.

 Mayonnaise